 Wild Church creates opportunities to foster a deeper spiritual connection with God outdoors.
 Deep within the Christian tradition there hides a wealth of wisdom on how to cultivate this relationship.
 It is time to bring this authenticity forward especially in the wild setting of the Upper Peninsula of Michigan.
 Churches are experiencing a mass exodus and wondering why.
 We understand why.
 Most of us are in need of healing just as our Earth is; we aim to do this together.

-The Amazon is on fire, the ice caps are melting, habitat loss is causing species to go extinct at an alarming rate, our world entices to consume more without thought of the consequences.
+Our world entices us to consume while our faith teaches us to be mindful.
 Wild Church is a voice for the voiceless, one that is rising up from an ecumenical choir who see caring for creation as the primary prayer petition at this pivotal time in history.
 Indeed, it is as if Spirit is stripping us of our man-made divisions by reconnecting us to the soil, the watersheds, the oak tree, the caterpillars, as if there, we will find ourselves again.

 Wild Church is for: Everyone.
 You are welcome whether you are Christian, questioning your faith, in recovery from wounds inflicted by religious trauma, simultaneously receiving nourishment from other faith traditions, or simply on your journey.
 Some of us have a church and this is our supplement.
 Some of us are just severely concerned about our world.
 Most of us feel isolated, alone in our concerns.
 We long for a supportive community of like-minded people.
 All of us are seeking to feel the Holy Spirit in our lives whether we name it that or not.